 The Board of Directors plays a significant role in monitoring risks to the company.
 Where major risks are involved, the Board of Directors takes a direct role in reviewing those matters.
 The Board of Directors also approves any strategic initiatives and any large or unusual investment or other such expenditure of the company's resources.
-The Board of Directors has established committees to assist in ensuring that material risks are identified and managed appropriately.
-Among them are the audit committee, the compensation committee, and the nominating and governance committee.
+The Board of Directors has established the above-described committees to assist in ensuring that material risks are identified and managed appropriately.
 The Board of Directors and its committees regularly review material operational, financial, compensation and compliance risks with executive management.
-The audit committee is responsible for assisting the Board of Directors in its oversight of the quality and integrity of our accounting, auditing, and reporting practices and discussing with management our processes to manage business and financial risk.
-The compensation committee considers risk in connection with its design of our compensation programs for our executives.
-The nominating and governance committee regularly reviews the company's corporate governance structure and board committee assignments.
+The Audit Committee is responsible for assisting the Board of Directors in its oversight of the quality and integrity of our accounting, auditing, and reporting practices and discussing with management our processes to manage business and financial risk.
+The Compensation Committee considers risk in connection with its design of our compensation programs for our executives.
+The Nominating and Governance Committee regularly reviews the company's corporate governance structure and board committee assignments.
 Each committee regularly reports to the Board of Directors.